-Sufi Whirling and Practice
+Sufi Whirling & Practice

 An in-person workshop offered by Daniel Thomas Dyer, a whirling dervish in the Mevlevi Order and student of Shaikh Kabir Helminski and Camille Helminski.
 These workshops cater to communities and organisations wishing to explore Sufi whirling, poetry, and zhikr (chant).
 Events can be tailored according to your particular needs, but typically will compromise a two-hour morning session, lunch, followed by a two-hour afternoon session.